anxiangsir/anxiangsir/README.md

 ### Hi👋
-My name is An Xiang and I work as a research and development engineer at DeepGlint.
-I have a keen interest in image feature representation learning.
+My name is An Xiang.

 <!--
 **anxiangsir/anxiangsir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.